pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 Pulumi.yaml go.mod  go.sum  main.go
 ```

-We now have a pulumi project yaml, and the beginnings of a small Go program all set up.
+We now have a pulumi project YAML configuration file and the beginnings of a small Go program all set up.

 According to the [provider configuration documentation](https://www.pulumi.com/registry/packages/github/installation-configuration/), we need to add a properly scoped token, as well as set "pulumi" as our GitHub organization owner.